Dustin Brown (ice hockey): Los Angeles Kings (2003–2022)

-2003–04 season
+2003–2008: Early seasons

-Brown signed a three-year entry level contract with the Kings and made the Kings' 2003–04 team out of training camp.
+Brown signed a three-year entry-level contract with the Kings and made the Kings' 2003–04 team out of training camp.
 His first NHL game was October 9, 2003, against the Detroit Red Wings.
-Brown saw fourth-line ice time in his rookie year, and he scored his first NHL goal on November 22, 2003 in a 2–0 win over the Colorado Avalanche.
+Brown saw fourth-line ice time in his rookie year, and he scored his first NHL goal on November 22, 2003, in a 2–0 win over the Colorado Avalanche.
 He managed just 1 goal and 5 points in 31 games before his season was cut short by a high ankle sprain.
 Nonetheless, Brown's physicality made a favorable impression with the Kings' coaching staff.

-Lockout, 2005–06 season

 The following season was cancelled due to the NHL lockout.
 Brown was assigned to the Manchester Monarchs, the Kings' American Hockey League (AHL) affiliate, in order to develop his offensive game.
 He performed well in Manchester, averaging nearly a point per game and readying himself for an expanded NHL role.

 With the lockout over, and NHL play resuming in 2005–06, Brown cemented his place on the team.
 As a 21-year-old checking forward, he managed 28 points in 79 games.
 More impressively, he led the team (and ranked 13th in the NHL) with 175 hits, and he drew the second most penalties in the NHL despite his limited ice time.
 A restricted free agent at the end of the year, Brown signed a two-year contract before the start of the 2006–07 season.

-2006–07 season

 Brown's third season saw an expansion in his role, as he was placed on the top line with star rookie center Anže Kopitar.
 The two young forwards became frequent linemates, as Brown's hitting abilities and willingness to shoot complemented Kopitar's dynamic passing and puck possession skills.
 Receiving the third-most ice time among Kings forwards, Brown responded with career-highs of 17 goals and 46 points in 81 games.
 Brown also received the most short-handed ice time among Kings forwards, a sign of his growing defensive reliability.
 He finished second in the NHL in hits, the first of six consecutive years that he ranked top three in the NHL in that category.